-To start the year off, the Skyflowers: 10th Edition will be released in mid-January.
+To start the year off, I originally planned to release the Skyflowers: 10th Edition in mid-January but decided to delay the release until August, during the 23rd anniversary.
+The reason for the delay is that I want to wait until after the release of Clinical Flower Therapy and will update the manual to reflect that material.
 The 10th edition contains 9 new flower remedies that have been released from trials.
 Aside from the new remedies, the 25ml combinations have been streamlined and overhauled.
 A new “essence selection guide” has been added as well as “recipes” that will help you design your own combinations using the Skyflowers: Pro System.

 Perhaps the biggest release for Q1 is the Skyflowers: Higher Self box set that is due in February.
 This is a box set has been in development for 20 years ( yes, two decades ) and the final flowers are only just being released from trials!
 The theme of this 25 remedy set is “affirmations, ego & identity” and contains all 16 affirmation flowers ( Billbergia ) as well as “9 flowers from the garden of Eden” ( Quesnelia ).